plusdeng/Pay_Over_CDN/README.md

   - Fully global CDN (Content Delivery Network) support (Pro plans only).
   - Fully https and SRI support to ensure the payment safety.
   - Optimized code in order to reduce the server load.（Maximum 97.86% off）

+# Security
+- As a payment tool, we considered its security for you.
+- We're fully supporting HTTPS; All of the resources will be loaded via HTTPS Protocol.
+As long as your server support HTTPS, we can provide the safest connection to ensure no one can reach your payment information.
+- As an extra precaution, you can enable SRI for your QR Code Program.
+Subresource Integrity (SRI) is a security feature that enables browsers to verify that files they fetch (for example, from a CDN) are delivered without unexpected manipulation.
+It works by allowing you to provide a cryptographic hash that a fetched file must match.
+- If you're ours customer, HTTPS will be default, and SRI will be advanced options.
+We use a global CDN to delivr your qr-code; behind it, it's a Github Repo which is fully private and only visable for our stuffs.
+Therefore we're able to garantee you a high availability of your qr-code.

 # How to Use
 - Star this project.